Meiji01/attrb/README.md

 # System Requirements
 - Windows XP and above
 - Not tested in Linux Wine System
+- ReactOS compatible

 # Future
 - Additional features will be added soon

+# Issues
+- For any issues, please log a defect on the latest branch